umurcanemre/urlshortener/README.md

 ### DB selection

 At the moment, DB records are considered "immutable".
 This makes many NoSQL DBs a good solution as they offer easier horizontal scaling.
-SQLDB would also work but as the entries grow, scaling through sharding etc may not be as easy
+SQLDB would also work but as the entries grow, scaling through sharding etc. may not be as easy

-In this implementation I've chose postgres to get some SQL DB exposure.
+In this implementation I've chosen postgres to get some SQL DB exposure.

 ### Caching

-This is a very suitable product for caching thanks to it's immutable and write once read many times nature
+This is a very suitable product for caching thanks to its immutable and write once read many times nature

 For the MVP cache is not really needed.
 In case of considerable traffic, DB layer caching or Rest caching can be configured